simonqv/INDA/README.md

 #### Kattis Test
 In addition to the unit tests you write yourself, you should also submit _at least one_ of your implementations to Kattis.
 You **absolutely have to register for the DD1338 course** and then submit your solution.
-Failure to do so will result in instant kompleterring.
+Failure to do so will result in kompleterring.

 Kattis will test both that your implementations are correct, and how fast they run (_...perhaps you can become the champion of inda-19..._). _Note that the run times on Kattis can differ quite between different runs on the same code, especially if you have randomisation!_

 One of the main problems we have with Java is that the **default I/O will be slow**.
 To make this faster, we can use the [Kattio](src/Kattio.java) class provided to significantly speed things up.

+> **Assistant's note:** It is really important to realise that we are abusing the constructor here just to overcome the slow I/O used by default on this task.
+You can still submit your Quicksort submission without using Kattio, but you will incur a time cost of about 2 seconds for I/O. Note, you must submit the Kattio.java file along with your QuickSort.java file when submitting, otherwise an error will occur.

-Here is a skeleton `QuickSort` class to give you an idea how to use it:
+Here is a skeleton `QuickSort` class to give you an idea how to use Kattio:

 ```java
 import java.io.IOException;